Shopify/function-examples/sample-apps/bundles-cart-transform/README.md

 [Shopify.dev docs](https://shopify.dev/apps/deployment/extension) cover how to deploy extensions.

-NOTE: publishing an extension using the `cart_transform` function must register the extension with ever shop that installs it.
+NOTE: publishing an extension using the `cart_transform` function must register the extension with every shop that installs it.
 In this app, we set `config.after_authenticate_job = { job: "Shopify::AfterAuthenticateJob", inline: false }` in `web/config/initializers/shopify_app.rb`.
 This job sends the following mutation query to `ShopifyAPI` which registers the app's extension with the shop.

 ```graphql
 mutation cartTransformCreate($functionId: String!) {